kowainik/kowainik.github.io/posts/2018-09-09-dhall-to-hlint.md

   ```
 * __Hints__

-  Users might not want to perform all changes we suggest, so instead of `warn`s we can offer `hint`s
+  Users might not want to perform all changes we suggest, so instead of `warn`s
+  we can offer `hint`s on some less significant rules:

   ```yaml
   - hint: